github/docs/content/repositories/releasing-projects-on-github/managing-releases-in-a-repository.md

    {% else %}![Releases tagged branch](/assets/images/enterprise/releases/releases-tag-branch.png)
    {% endif %}
 6. Type a title and description for your release.
+   {%- ifversion fpt %}
+   If you @mention any {% data variables.product.product_name %} users in the description, the published release will include a **Contributors** section with a "facepile" of all the mentioned users.
+   {%- endif %}
    ![Releases description](/assets/images/help/releases/releases_description.png)
 7. Optionally, to include binary files such as compiled programs in your release, drag and drop or manually select files in the binaries box.
    ![Providing a DMG with the Release](/assets/images/help/releases/releases_adding_binary.gif)